trevonhouston03/trevonhouston03/README.md

 ## Hello there 👋

+# Trevon Houston
+I currently go to the Univeristy of Rio Grande and my major is Computer Science

 <!--
 **trevonhouston03/trevonhouston03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.